Chapter 9

 Galatians 2:16(a)

 According to W. E. Vine's Expository Dictionary of New Testament Words the phrase "to be justified" means that in the sight of God, a person is declared to be righteous or free from guilt.
 Thus, this portion of verse 16 is teaching us that no person is free from guilt by trying to observe the Law.
 The question arises as to why?
-Why is this the case?
 The answer is clearly provided to us in,

 Romans 3:23